Improving Flow and Habitat in the Broken River: Monitoring of lnstream Habitat - M/BUS/105

 MDFRC Technical Report

-Phase 2 of Broken River Rehabilitation Project (see final report 2008), plus fish monitoring phase (see Summary report 2009) and (Final report 2009), plus Phase 1 of Broken River Restoration Project (see Phase 1- Site selection report) and (Phase 1 – Scoping Report).
+Phase 2 of Broken River Rehabilitation Project (see Summary survey of fish and macroinvertebrates June 2006 to May 2007) plus fish monitoring phase (see Summary report 2009) and (Final report 2009), plus Phase 1 of Broken River Restoration Project (see Phase 1- Site selection report) and (Phase 1 – Scoping Report).